-I received my bachelor’s degree from Universidade Federal do Paraná and a master’s degree from Universidade Federal Fluminense, both in Brazil.
+I am a Professor in the Department of Mathematics at New York City College of Technology of The City University of New York (CUNY).
+I received my bachelor’s degree in Mathematics from Universidade Federal do Paraná and a master’s degree in Mathematics from Universidade Federal Fluminense, both in Brazil.
 I hold a Ph.D. in Mathematics from Carleton University, and spent two years at the University of Ottawa as a National Sciences and Engineering Research Council of Canada (NSERC) postdoctoral fellow, both in Canada.
-My research interests lie in the area of Number Theory primarily.
+My research interests lie in the area of Number Theory, with a special emphasis on Finite Fields.
 I have several published papers in peer-reviewed journals.

 I am an advocate for social justice and firmly believe on the axioms that Federico Adila-Mantilla wrote in this article.

 Axiom 1.
 Mathematical talent is distributed equally among different groups, irrespective of geographic, demographic, and economic boundaries.

 Axiom 2.
 Everyone can have joyful, meaningful, and empowering mathematical experiences.